TREASURIES-Yields end the day little moved by manufacturing data

 Every move on Tuesday was modest, however, as investors held off from making big moves ahead of Friday’s closely watched U.S. jobs report.

-Lyngen said this despite also acknowledging that the last two employment reports have had very little lasting effect on Treasury yields.
+Lyngen acknowledged that the last two employment reports have had very little lasting effect on Treasury yields.

 Our Standards: The Thomson Reuters Trust Principles.